raindev/homepage/src/posts/build-yourself-arch-linux-2.md

 I'd like to change GNU screen's command prefix to Ctrl-I as it is on the home row of Workman layout (unlike Ctrl-J) but for some reason Tab gets intercepted in that case and do not work for bash completion.

 To reconnect to different WiFi network `wifi-menu` should be used. `netctl start <profile>` fails because interface is already up.

+## Conclusions

+Getting some work done from virtual console is definitely possible and it's definitely useful to be able to do so.
+A lot of things work in a different way in the virtual console and you'll have to adapt (e.g. scrolling back, copying-pasting, working with multiple shells) but it's not that inconvenient once you've learned your way around.
+I'll probably use a graphical terminal emulator even for my command line work from now on.
+Main limitation I've run into is unavailability of large bitmap fonts.
+Even the largest I've found so far (Terminus 32) is a bit too small for me.
+Going further this route I'd probably needed to make my own console fonts.
+I've got an impression that it would be more convenient to work with a virtual console on a desktop because of availability of full size keyboard (scollback e.g. relies on PageUp/PageDown keys) and lower screen pixel density.

 ## Credits